frankc60/microservices/README.md

 1. node /bin/run.js
 2. open Slack, log in
 3. check bot: franko
+4. ask him
+     "Hi"
+     "do you like beer ?"
-4. ask him "what is the time in Auckland?"
+     "what is the time in Auckland ?"
+     "thanks"
      "see you later"
-    "do you like beer"
-    "bye"
-    "thanks"